 How long can marimo live outside of water?

 If conditions are ideal, they can live out of water for about a month.
-However, we recommend keeping your marimo out of water for a week at the most.
+However, we recommend a week at the most.

 Is there any way to get my marimo to grow faster?